TechCavern/WaveTact/README.md

 Developing
 ==========
+- You MUST let idea import the project as a gradle project before running it as an application for it to run properly.
 - You will need to run `gradle idea` each time a db migration file is added as intellij internal gradle support does not handle it properly.

 Running